But what are liqueurs and how do we distinguish them from a spirit?

-flowers.
-Often they were used for their medicinal properties.
+Often they were used for their medicinal properties as well as for imbibing.

 It was later revived by Alexandre Le Grand, a descendant of the monastry's lawyers.
 He found the secret recipe and built a new distillery at Fécamp.